liddell-d/LaTeX_book_template/Readme.md

 #### File Organization

-The primary file (containing the preamble) is book.tex.
+The primary file (containing the preamble) is _book.tex_.
 It is fairly well commented, so the purposes of things in it are relatively apparent.
 As always, details can be found in package documentation on CTAN or in your LaTeX installation.

 The compiled glossary, bibliography, and index files have been included and can be recompiled as needed.
 The bibliography database file is in the backmatter subdirectory.